cmsca/datascience_public/README.md

 ### Salary Range

-With just a few years of experience, a Data Scientist can expect to earn over $100,000/year.
+With a degree in the field and just a few years of experience, a Data Scientist can expect to earn over $100,000/year (will vary by location and industry).

 ### Famous Data Scientists